Hobo Johnson: Tiny Desk Concert, "Peach Scone", and The Fall of Hobo Johnson (2018–2019)

 Hobo Johnson and the LoveMakers released a music video on Facebook as part of NPR's Tiny Desk Contest on March 7, 2018.
 The song "Peach Scone" collected millions of views in just a few weeks.
 Following the attention of the "Peach Scone" video, their album The Rise of Hobo Johnson charted at #11 on the Billboard Heatseekers Chart for the week ending March 31, 2018.
-At this time, Lopes also drew criticism from the Sacramento chapter of Black Lives Matter, who accused him of using Oak Park's name without consent and of cultural appropriation.
-On May 12, they staged a small protest that delayed the beginning of his sold-out show at Sacramento's Ace of Spades nightclub.

 While not winning the Tiny Desk Contest, Hobo Johnson & the LoveMakers appeared on Tiny Desk on an episode released on September 12, 2018.

 In 2018, the band toured North America and Europe and appeared at Australia's Falls Music & Arts Festival.
 In 2019, the band appeared at Bonnaroo Music and Arts Festival in Manchester, Tennessee.

 In 2019 he released the singles "Typical Story" and "UglyKid" from the album The Fall of Hobo Johnson, which was released by Warner Records on September 13, 2019.
 That same day, EA Sports released the video game NHL 20, which featured the single "Typical Story" on its soundtrack.

-The Revenge of Hobo Johnson, Hobo Johnson Alienates His Fanbase, and hiatus (2021–present)
+The Revenge of Hobo Johnson, Hobo Johnson Alienates His Fanbase, and hiatus (2021–2024)

 Lopes released the single "I Want to See the World" in June, 2021.
 He announced that the album The Revenge of Hobo Johnson would follow later that month.

 The Revenge of Hobo Johnson was subsequently released on June 23, 2021.
-On 1 August 2021 he released the album Hobo Johnson Alienates His Fanbase.
+On August 1, 2021 he released the album Hobo Johnson Alienates His Fanbase.

 In 2022, Lopes canceled several upcoming tours and broke up the LoveMakers band, citing a focus on school over music.

 In 2023, Lopes began performing shows again and released a new song on Instagram and YouTube, titled Sacramento 12 Step.

+Hobo Johnson Drinks, Untitled Hobo Johnson Project (2024)

+In March of 2024, Hobo Johnson released a double single titled 'Hobo Johnson Drinks', featuring the songs Dad's Bed and Metaverse (stylized in all caps).
+The album hasn't been formally announced, but the band has since released another two songs simultaneously on the 3rd of May titled 'Flood The Earth Again' and 'Jansports'.
+Hobo Johnson then hosted a US tour which ran from June to August 2024.

+The sound of the new songs hues a bit closer to the band's second studio LP 'The Fall of Hobo Johnson' compared to the acoustic and satiric detours of his 2021 releases.
+The songs feature more emotionally affecting and less abstract or unserious lyrics than 'Hobo Johnson Alienates his Fanbase'.